Reading time 5 Minutes

 Shares

-And at the end of the day, my success is fine.
-All joking aside, it took me a few years to get the hang of it.
-I didn't just take every crisis that was even remotely possible.
-No, I also really dug my heels in on the "Wirecard" whodunit.
-Shocked by the fact that my shares, which were once quoted at around €200, lost more than half their value, I struck again at around €85.
-Every textbook advises you that the only sensible thing to do is to keep losses low and get out immediately.
+And the bottom line is that my success is okay.
+Joking aside, it took me a few years to get the hang of it.
+I didn't just take every crisis in my stride that was even remotely possible.
+No, I also took a really deep dive into the „Wirecard“ host crisis.
+Shocked that my shares, which were once listed at around € 200, lost more than half of their value, I took another hit at around € 85.
+Every textbook tells you that the only sensible thing to do is to minimise losses and get out immediately.

 And if you take all that into account, I think the performance is actually quite fat.
 Show me another investment with comparable risk that makes 15% plus even in the worst of times.